vidhanbhonsle/demo-app-Telnyx/README.md

             reply = "Please send either the word 'pizza' or 'ice cream' for a different response" return reply
     ```
-    >  The `calculateReply` method takes `incomingText` as an argument and compares it with `ice cream` and `pizza` strings.
-On the basis of whether it matches or not, application sends a pre-determined response to the user.
+    >  In the above code, `calculateReply` method takes `incomingText` as an argument and compares it with `ice cream` and `pizza` strings.
+On the basis of whether `incomingText` matches or not, application sends a pre-determined response to the user.

 4. Testing the complete application
-    > You can test it with your own mobile device, all you need to do is text your Telnyx number one of the following values:
+    > You can test it with your own mobile device, all you need to do is text one of the following values to your Telnyx number:
     ``` shell
     pizza
     ice cream